Dansk-Data-Science-Community/translate_dataset/README.md

 A project for translating datasets to Danish

 # To do
-- make base "translator" class
+- make base "translator" class in "playground.py" and rename the file to something more sensible
 - make MS marco specific child class of "translator"